tjmcodes/Project-3-MERN-Backend/README.md

 <div id='planning'></div>

 ## Planning
-It was the first time working together, so to brainstorm, we discussed themes/interests that we liked and contributed ideas onto the Miro app.
+It was the first time working together, so to brainstorm, we discussed themes and personal interests that we liked and contributed ideas onto the Miro app.
 As a group we were able to agree very quickly on the idea for our app; an instagram/library app but with sounds rather than images.
-The next stage of planning was to establish what apps we would use to discuss what the app would look like.

 <div id='whiteboarding'></div>
 ## Whiteboarding